 - social enterprises and not-for-profits defining their impact for funders and the general public

-- government and service providers defining and measuring outcomes for payment by outcome and social impact bonds
+- government and service providers defining and measuring outcomes for payment by outcome contracts and social impact bonds

 - social and environmental enterprises measuring social impact for investors

 - businesses measuring impact for certification purposes such as B-corp

 - businesses and corporates measuring their internal social and environmental impact, for instance to meet environmental, social, and governance reporting standards

 In our practice of developing impact measurement frameworks for not-for-profit organisations, corporate entities and government commissioned social impact bonds, we have seen the tempation to increase the complexity of the approach in an effort to respond to the perceived needs of investors, philanthropists and other stakeholders.
 However, we have found that a simple set of impact measures applied over time, based on a deep understanding of how the desired impact is being created, best meets the needs of all parties without placing an unnecessary burden on the organisation itself.